stagnation/quickswitch-for-i3/README.rst

 Overview
 --------
-This utility for i3_, inspired by Pentadactyl_'s ``:buffers`` command, allows you to quickly switch to and locate windows on all your workspaces, using an interactive dmenu prompt.
-It has since gained a lot of other functionality to make working with i3 even more efficient.
+This utility for i3_ and sway_, inspired by Pentadactyl_'s ``:buffers`` command, allows you to quickly switch to and locate windows on all your workspaces, using an interactive dmenu prompt.
+It has since gained a lot of other functionality to make working with i3 and sway even more efficient.

 Usage
 -----